michalborek/docker-microservices-gradle-plugin/README.md

         add "some.jar", 'test.jar'
         cmd java "java -jar test.jar"
       }

+      // use microservice template
+      dockerfile microserviceTemplate

-      // define dockerfile based on template (you can mix these two approches) dockerfile {
+      // or you can mix these two approches dockerfile {
         template microserviceTemplate
+        env 'name', 'value'
+        ...
       }
     }